msacar/code-sitter/docs/ADDING_LANGUAGES.md

 # Adding Custom Language Analyzers

-This guide explains how to add support for new programming languages to Code-Sitter.
+This guide explains how to add support for new programming languages to codesitter.

 ## Overview

-Code-Sitter uses a pluggable architecture where each language can have its own analyzer.
+codesitter uses a pluggable architecture where each language can have its own analyzer.
 Languages without custom analyzers automatically get basic syntax-aware chunking from CocoIndex.

 ## Quick Example: Adding Ruby Support

 ### 1. Create the Analyzer File

-Create `src/code_sitter/analyzers/languages/ruby.py`:
+Create `src/codesitter/analyzers/languages/ruby.py`:

 ```python
 from typing import Iterator, List, Dict, Any